 Can a private lender use e-signatures for workout agreements?

-Federal ESIGN and UETA statutes generally allow e-signatures for mortgage workout agreements, but state-level requirements vary.
+Federal ESIGN and UETA statutes permit e-signatures for mortgage workout agreements, but state-level requirements vary.
 Some states have specific requirements for foreclosure-related documents.
 Consult a qualified attorney before relying on e-signatures for workout documentation in your state.

 How do investors in private mortgage funds find out about delinquent loans?